aphiria/aphiria/README.md

         $this->authenticator = $authenticator;
     }

-    // $next consists of the next middleware in the pipeline public function handle(IHttpRequestMessage $request, Closure $next): IHttpResponseMessage {
+    // $next consists of the next request handler in the pipeline public function handle(IHttpRequestMessage $request, IRequestHandler $next): IHttpResponseMessage {
         if (!$this->authenticator->isLoggedIn()) {
             $headers = new HttpHeaders();